Brand positioning with employee generated content

 5. Access a larger audience

-When your team shares content on their profiles, they are sharing content with their network.
-This drives traffic back to your brand.
-For this reason, brands must ensure they are giving teams the proper training and resources to create and share content.
-Otherwise, content can feel inauthentic, underwhelming, or self-promotional – and that can damage brand perception.
+When your team shares content on their profiles, they share it with their network, driving traffic back to your brand.
+For this reason, brands must ensure they give teams the proper training and resources to create and share content.
+Otherwise, content can feel inauthentic, underwhelming, or self-promotional, damaging brand perception.

 “By allowing employees to blend their professional and personal interests by using social media for professional purposes at work, their networks feel more connected and view them as trusted sources of information,” says Michael Brenner of the Marketing Insider Group.
 “It also further strengthens the bond between employee and employer as it’s viewed by the employee as a perk, something special that their employer supports that most others don’t.”

 People are becoming increasingly aware when they’re being sold to.
-For the most part, it’s fairly easy to distinguish an organic post from an ad or self-promotional message.
-If brands expect or ask employees to share branded content with their network, it needs to be thoughtful and properly formatted for each channel and its consumption behaviors, so it becomes more shareable and appealing to their audience.
+Mostly, it’s pretty easy to distinguish an organic post from an ad or self-promotional message.
+Suppose brands expect or ask employees to share branded content with their network.
+In that case, it needs to be thoughtful and properly formatted for each channel and its consumption behaviors, so it becomes more shareable and appealing to their audience.

 Companies shouldn’t force employees to share content because the authenticity (or lack thereof) can reflect on them, their content, and their brand.
 Marketers must be thoughtful and intentional about the influencers they work with (internally and externally).
 They should also be careful about the content they ask people to share on their channels.
 Social media scales word-of-mouth, so having a clear strategy and collaboration will go a long way.
 Bonus points if you train your team (and give them the resources) to develop content their audience will want to tell their friends about.

 Employee advocacy and EGC are not new concepts.
 They are becoming increasingly popular for their high conversion rates, engagement, and low production costs.
-As social media continues to accelerate new consumption behaviors, brands face immense pressure to stand out among the noise.
+As social media continues accelerating new consumption behaviors, brands face immense pressure to stand out among the noise.

-As an effective measure, more brands are turning to their customers and teams to attract talent.
+As a practical measure, more brands are turning to their customers and teams to attract talent.
 It also helps boost engagement, establish credibility, capture feedback, and reach a larger audience.

-This guest blog post was written by Ivonne Aldaz, writer at Future of Marketing, a weekly newsletter by TINT that analyzes global trends, brand strategies, and marketing campaigns embracing user-generated content (UGC).
+This guest blog post was written by Ivonne Aldaz, writer at Future of Marketing, a weekly newsletter by TINT that analyzes global trends, brand strategies, and marketing campaigns embracing UGC.
 You can connect with her on LinkedIn.